#AASL Social Media Superstars

 P.S.
 If AASL and the Social Media Recognition Task Force are seeking feedback on this inaugural program, I would ask them to consider that all of the Superstars in the other six categories are leaders and that the “Leadership Luminary” category may not be necessary in the next round.

-This entry was posted in Leadership, Social Media and tagged , , by Judi Moreillon.
+This entry was posted in Advocacy, Leadership, Social Media and tagged , , by Judi Moreillon.
 Bookmark the permalink.

 About Judi Moreillon